Main Page

 The police patrol bikes are authorized emergency vehicles, as defined by SDCL 32-14-1(2).
 Police Cyclists do conduct both vehicle traffic stops and pedestrian stops while on patrol.
 Vehicles and pedestrians must yield and stop for the patrol bicycles when the red & blue emergency lights and/or audible siren are/is activated, just as with any other authorized emergency vehicle.
 Police Cyclists may also issue voice commands.
 Failure to comply with the laws regarding interaction with emergency vehicles and directions of a police officer may result in the issuance of citations for the law violations and, under certain circumstances, may subject pedestrians to a Fleeing from Police charge and vehicle drivers to an Eluding Police charge.

 As stated before, the BPU is funded solely by donations from the public.
-The BPU is gracious to the public for having the generosity to allow the program to expand to what it is today!
+The BPU is grateful to the public for having the generosity to allow the program to expand to what it is today!
 However, the BPU still needs continued public financial support to cover costs for training and maintenance of the bikes and equipment.

 One of the attractive things about having police officers on bicycles is the much lower operating cost compared to the cost of purchasing a patrol car, with regular maintenance and fuel usage.
 Comparatively, several bike officers can be fully equipped for the same price as one officer in a patrol car.
+With soaring gas prices, the BPU program offsets some of that operating cost.

 The BPU also hosts the annual MPD Bicycle Safety Program for Mobridge area youth.